berteh/ScribusGenerator/README.md

                         name of the generated files, with no extension.
                         Default is a simple incremental index.
 Using SG variables is allowed to define the name of generated documents.
+                        Use %VAR_COUNT% as a unique counter defined automatically from the data entry position.
   -o OUTDIR, --outDir OUTDIR
                         directory were generated files are stored.
 Default is the directory of the scribus source file. outputDir